uvasrg/EvadeML/content/squeezing.md

 </center>

-The figure shows the histogram of the <em>L</em><sub>1</sub> scores on the MNIST dataset between the original and squeezed sample, for non-adversarial examples as well as adversarial examples generated using the Fast Gradient Sign Method and the Jacobian-based Saliency Map Approach.
-The detection accuracy is 99.74% (only 22 out of 5000 fast positives).
+The figure shows the histogram of the <em>L</em><sub>1</sub> scores on the MNIST dataset between the original and squeezed sample, for 1000 non-adversarial examples as well as 1000 adversarial examples generated using both the Fast Gradient Sign Method and the Jacobian-based Saliency Map Approach.
+Over the full MNIST testing set, the detection accuracy is 99.74% (only 22 out of 5000 fast positives).

 ### Paper